derzse/RepData_PeerAssessment1/PA1_template.md

 ```
 ## Warning: package 'ggplot2' was built under R version 3.0.3
 ```

-### What is mean total number of steps taken per day?
-For this part of the assignment, you can ignore the missing values in the dataset.

-* Make a histogram of the total number of steps taken each day.

 ```r
 ggplot(cdf, aes(date, steps)) + geom_bar(stat = "identity", colour = "red", fill = "red", width = 0.6) + facet_grid(. ~ month, scales = "free") + labs(title = "Daily Total Number of Steps Taken", x = "Date", y = "Number of Steps")